mukundzha/avouch/README.md

 parses changed Python files with `ast.parse`, checks four structural rules, and prints a formatted report — zero dependencies beyond Python 3.10+ and Git.

-No configuration files.
+Optional configuration via `scrut.toml`.
 No plugins.
 No network access.

 It is for Python developers who want lightweight, offline feedback on code structure before opening a pull request.